bg_wrapper

 Understanding EBITDA

 EBITDA is the most common metric that buyers will use to assess your company’s profitability.
-This metric excludes interest expense, taxes, and depreciation from your net profit to reveal your business's true operational performance:
+By excluding interest, taxes, depreciation, and amortization from your net income, EBITDA shows your true operational performance:

 Explanation